What is the SQE?

 Scope and purpose

-Kaplan SQE Limited (Kaplan SQE) has been appointed by the Solicitors Regulation Authority (“SRA”) as the sole provider of the Solicitors Qualifying Examination (“the Assessment”) and the End Point Assessment Organisation (“EPAO”) for Solicitor Apprentices.
+Kaplan SQE Limited (Kaplan SQE) has been appointed by the Solicitors Regulation Authority Limited (“SRA”) as the sole provider of the Solicitors Qualifying Examination (“the Assessment”) and the End Point Assessment Organisation (“EPAO”) for Solicitor Apprentices.
 Kaplan SQE handles appeals in accordance with this Policy as required by the SRA.

 This Policy sets out the procedures to be followed in cases where a candidate wishes to appeal against a decision of the Assessment Board.
 For the avoidance of doubt, an upheld appeal cannot result in a change to the pass mark or a change to a candidate’s marks.